iddhanushka/thaprobancorps/wp-content/plugins/mystickymenu/readme.txt

 = Testimonials =

 > "Works great.
-One of the key element that i consider when choosing a theme is the sticky menu option.
+One of the key elements that I consider when choosing a theme is the sticky menu option.
 If the theme doesn't have it normally I don't use it.
 But now that’s not a problem for me anymore."<br><br>

 > "This plugin rocks!
 This plugin does exactly what it should.
 It is simple but powerful.
 I would suggest to anyone who wants to make their navigation menu sticky!
 I especially love the hide header on scroll down, show on scroll up feature that is built it.
 Great work!<br>

 == Installation ==
-After you activate the plugin, you should be able to create your first notification bar with ease, just customize the apperance and save.
-If you want to create a sticky menu, in most cases the plugin should be able to find the class/ID for the menu, if not then change sticky class/id to .your_navbar_class or #your_navbar_id - you might need to purge cache after saving.
+After you activate the plugin, you should be able to create your first notification bar with ease, just customize the appearance and save it.
+If you want to create a sticky menu, in most cases the plugin should be able to find the class/ID for the menu, if not then change sticky class/id to .your_navbar_class or #your_navbar_id - you might need to purge the cache after saving.

 For example: